-This article will give tips on maximizing your revenue on Small Business Saturday and how it may even increase revenue beyond this one day.
+This article will give the history of Small Business Saturday, tips on building your own marketing campaign, and how you can continue to increase your revenue beyond this one day.

 In 2011, it was nationally recognized by government leaders and promoted as a holiday.
 Since its inception, Small Business Saturday has generated approximately $120 billion in revenue for small businesses.

 Most people are aware of the holiday now, and communities have embraced it, supporting local businesses in droves.

 In 2022, revenue on Small Business Saturday reached $17.9 billion, and more than 50% of Americans surveyed said they will shop on the holiday in 2023.

 - Prepare now

 - Donate a portion of your sales to charity

 - Special sales and discounts (In-store & Online)

 - Make, display fun festive signs

 Small Business Saturday is a massive opportunity for local businesses to have a great day of revenue and gain new customers who will return for future purchases and hopefully tell others about your business.